How to manage pain: tips from a CenterWell Pharmacy pharmacist

 Depending on your health condition or injury, 1 or more of the following options may effectively relieve your pain if you don’t want to use medication.

-Non-medicated pain management chart
+Non-medicated pain management

 Treating mild to moderate pain

-Mild to moderate pain can be treated with over-the-counter (OTC) or prescription non-opioid pain relievers, in addition to the non-medicated options above.
+Mild to moderate pain can be treated with over-the-counter (OTC) or prescription non-opioid pain relievers in addition to the non-medicated options above.

-Acetaminophen (Tylenol®) is an OTC drug than can be used to treat mild to moderate non-inflammatory pain like headaches.
+- Acetaminophen (Tylenol®) is an OTC drug that treats mild to moderate non-inflammatory pain like headaches.

-Prescription NSAIDs like muscle relaxants and topical pain relievers (medication applied to your skin) may also be used to treat mild to moderate pain.
+- Prescription NSAIDs like muscle relaxants and topical pain relievers (medication applied to your skin) may also be used to treat mild to moderate pain.

-Topical pain relievers like lidocaine can help reduce musculoskeletal pain or arthritis.
+- Topical pain relievers like lidocaine can help reduce musculoskeletal pain or arthritis.
 OTC versions include Aspercreme®, BenGay® and Voltaren® gel.

 Treating severe pain